Prey (2017 video game): Critical reception

 Prey received "generally favorable" reviews from critics, according to review aggregator Metacritic.

-Critics praised the fully realized atmosphere of Talos I, with some labeling it a "luxurious sci-fi playground".
-On the other hand, combat proved divisive.
+Critics praised the fully realized atmosphere of Talos I, with Neil Bolt of PlayStation Universe labeling it a "luxurious sci-fi playground".
+On the other hand, combat proved polarizing.
 GameSpot's Tamoor Hussain found fight sequences "rewarding", while IGN's Dan Stapleton considered combat Prey's "biggest weakness" partly due to periods of AI unresponsiveness.
-Concerning the story, GameSpot found protagonist Morgan Yu's journey somewhat "thin", and TrustedReviews called the storyline "lacking".
+Concerning the story, GameSpot found protagonist Morgan Yu's journey somewhat "thin", and Trusted Reviews called the storyline "lacking".
 Eurogamer ranked the game 12th on their list of the "Top 50 Games of 2017", GamesRadar+ ranked it 11th on their list of the 25 Best Games of 2017, and Polygon ranked it seventh on their list of the 50 best games of 2017, while EGMNow ranked it ninth on their list of the 25 Best Games of 2017.
 It was nominated for "Best Setting" in PC Gamer's 2017 Game of the Year Awards, for "Best Xbox One Game" in Destructoid's Game of the Year Awards 2017, and for "Best Shooter" in IGN's Best of 2017 Awards.

 The game was praised by several critics and journalists for having an Asian protagonist.

+Years after the game's release, many have started considering it an underrated masterpiece.
+In 2021, TheGamer called Prey “one of the most underrated games ever made”.
+A 2024 piece by PC Gamer states that it “elevated immersive sims to a god-tier level”.
+Shortly after Arkane Austin's closure, Rock Paper Shotgun published an article stating that Prey is a “masterpiece that the industry didn't deserve”.

 Sales

 Prey debuted at No. 2 on the weekly sales charts in the United Kingdom, trailing the Nintendo Switch port of Mario Kart 8.
 These figures were considered disappointing due to a lack of competition from AAA new releases and the fact that the opening week sales were 60% down from Arkane's previous title, Dishonored 2.
 Additionally, Bethesda's decision to hold review copies until the release date was mentioned by outlets as a factor for the weak launch.

-Prey captured the top spot in its second week of release, besting Mario Kart 8 Deluxe, a rise partially attributed to the positive reception the game received from critics, though sales were down 32% from its debut week.
+Prey captured the top spot in its second week of release, besting Mario Kart 8 Deluxe, a rise partially attributed to the positive reception from critics, though sales were down 32% from its debut week.
 In doing so, Prey became the first Bethesda game since 2016's Doom to reach number one on the United Kingdom weekly sales charts.

-In Japan, Prey debuted at No. 5 on the weekly sales charts when it released in late May with 7,105 copies sold for the PlayStation 4.
+In Japan, Prey debuted at No. 5 on the weekly sales charts when it was released in late May with 7,105 copies sold for the PlayStation 4.
 The Xbox One version did not make the charts.